fosheimdet/FYSSP100/README.md

   test_statistic.C  and
   discoveryAndExlusion.C

-significance_luminosity2.C is used to generate the 4-panel plot illustrating how the significance decreases with an increase in luminosity.
+significance_luminosity2.C is used to generate the 4-panel plot illustrating how the significance increases with an increase in luminosity.

 lum_and_sig3.C is used to plot significance vs luminosity.
 To run it, you need to first have loaded finding_opt_window.C